 Bachelor of Arts, Criminology

-The consortium partnership with Simon Fraser University (SFU) has ended, and therefore SFU courses are no longer offered through TRU-OL.
+The consortium partnership with Simon Fraser University (SFU) has ended, and therefore SFU courses are no longer offered through OL.

 Please contact your Program Advisor or Student Services to discuss alternate options.

-TRU-OL offers many courses that fulfill both lower- and upper-level requirements for this degree, but you may need to complete some degree requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to the Bachelor of Arts, Criminology Major program.
+OL offers many courses that fulfill both lower- and upper-level requirements for this degree, but you may need to complete some program requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to this program.

 A minimum of 15 TRU credits (distance or on-campus)

-120 credits, including 45 upper-level credits, with a GPA of 2.00 (a grade of C) or higher in all courses required to complete this credential, as follows:
+120 credits, including 45 upper-level credits, with a GPA of 2.00 or higher over all courses required for this credential, as follows: